lgreski/datasciencectacontent/markdown/rprog-pollutantmeanSASVersion.md

 ## Simplifying Assumptions

 For the purposes of this exercise, we pass the list of sensors as numbers separated by spaces, a format that is easy to process by the SAS macro language.
 Since the macro language is primarily a string \(text\) processor, we include the leading zeroes needed to generate the correct input files.
 With additional programming, we could parse the lengths of the sensor numbers and add the required number of leading zeroes to simulate the output of the R `sprintf()` function.

+Note that if we were able to use the `PIPE` feature on the `FILENAME` statement to generate the list of file names to be read in a `DATA` step, we'd need to develop mechanism to subset the filenames in the file list.

 ## Putting It All Together